kasun-fernando/personal-webpage/_pages/teaching.md

 - Summer 2021 - Canada Math Camp 2021 (online)

 #### Instructor at Sri Lanka Olympiad Mathematics Foundation
 - 2009 to 2014 - Selecting, training and facilitating the Sri Lankan IMO and IMC teams

+## Instructor Training
+- 2024 - Currently enrolled in the APEX Open for the Fellowship of Advance HE, UK
+- 2021 - Developing Curriculum, Blended Learning, Flipped Classroom - Linkedin Learning courses on modern teaching techniques
+- 2021 - Core Strategies for Teaching in Higher Ed, Linkedin Learning
+- 2020 - Summer Camp on Online Teaching, Teaching and Learning Collaboration, University of Toronto
+- 2019 - Pedagogical Reading Group -  _What the Best College Teachers Do_ by Prof. Ken Bain, Teaching and Learning Collaboration, University of Toronto
+- 2018 - Course design 101 - Teaching and Learning Collaboration, University of Toronto
+- 2014 - Teaching Seminar, Department of Mathematics, University of Maryland